 — We purchased eight clear plastic umbrellas a few years ago and we put them in our trunk every time we shoot a wedding.
 Why eight?
 Because we usually have 4-6 bridesmaids (and they can each share with a groomsman) and then we still have a few for the bride and groom to have their own.

 Even though there are great apps (like Dark Skies) that can tell you when the rain will start and stop, with pretty good accuracy, we never assume we’ll get clear skies back once it goes dark.
-So, for example, at this weekend’s wedding, we got hammered just as we were starting bridesmaids photos.
+So, for example, at Lindsey and Charles’s wedding (below) we got hammered just as we were starting bridesmaids photos.
 Instead of assuming it’d let up, we went under a white tent covering the ceremony location and kept shooting.
 Our logic: if it doesn’t stop raining, these are shots we have to get, no matter what.
 If it does stop raining, we’ll try and go back outside and shoot them again.
 But right now we have two choices (shoot or do nothing) so we’re going to shoot.
-It did stop raining with just enough time to get a full bridesmaids shot outside before the ceremony started, but if we hadn’t taken individual shots with the bride and each bridesmaid under the tent, they wouldn’t exist — and we know our clients would rather have those than nothing at all.
+It did stop raining with just enough time to get a full bridesmaids shot outside before the ceremony started, but if we hadn’t taken individual shots with the bride and each bridesmaid under the tent, they wouldn’t exist –– and we know our clients would rather have those than nothing at all.
 We have to constantly keep in check our inner-photography divas, who would only shoot in perfect lighting conditions, and remember that our clients and their memories are more important than anything else.

 You’re going to get soaked.
 Your hair might make you look like a drowned rat.
 You’ll have mud all over your shoes and maybe even on your wool suit.
 You’ll be sore and tired and hungry, because it’s just a lot more work than a normal wedding.
+You might even be jealous, because your photographer friends across the country are shooting in golden hour light while you’re praying for the rain to stop.
 But we have to be alert, and leave it all on the field, giving 100% of our physical and mental (just as important) energy every second we’re on the clock.
 Going above and beyond is the name of the game for two reasons.